This is the BEST Gluten-Free Pecan Pie recipe ever! Flaky buttery crust with a rich brown butter, honey maple filling, and no corn syrup!

 - Flaky Sea Salt (Optional): Adding flaky sea salt to the top of the cooled pie gives the perfect salty-sweet flavor combination.
 Add vanilla ice cream to each slice for the ultimate indulgence.

-The first step for the filling is to toast the pecans at 350°F for 5-7 minutes, or until fragrant.
+- Step 1: Toast the pecans.
+Toast the pecans at 350°F for 5-7 minutes, or until fragrant.

-Once browned, quickly add the maple syrup, bringing the mixture to a boil.
+- Step 3: Add the maple syrup.
+Bring the mixture to a boil.
 Whisk for 2-3 minutes, then turn off the burner.

+- Step 4: Add the honey.
 Remove the pan from the burner and quickly whisk in the honey.
-Set the pan aside to cool for 10 minutes, to prevent the eggs from scrambling when combined.
+Set the pan aside to cool for 10 minutes to prevent the eggs from scrambling when combined.

 Storage and Serving